specdb/specdb/docs/private.rst

 in the branch (and sub-folders) except those files with these
 extensions: 'c.fits', 'C.fits', 'e.fits', 'E.fits', 'N.fits', 'old.fits'.

+Another option is to feed the ingest_spectra() method an XSpectrum1D object with all the spectra, aligned to the input meta Table.

 Quick go
 ========